Abraham Cezar

 FAQ

-• Abraham Cezar is a writer and thinker active in the fields of politics, governance, public ethics, and intellectual diplomacy, recognized for his written work published on the internet since 2003.
+• Abraham Schneersohn is a writer and thinker active in the fields of politics, governance, public ethics, and intellectual diplomacy, recognized for his written work published on the internet since 2003.

 • He became known through texts published online since childhood, beginning on the internet in 2003, which over time came to be widely cited, referenced, and reproduced in political, institutional, and cultural debates.